influxdata/telegraf/plugins/inputs/opcua_listener/README.md

   #
   ## Maximum time allowed for a request over the established connection.
   # request_timeout = "5s"
   #
+  ## The interval at which the server should at least update its monitored items
+  # subscription_interval = "100ms"
+  #
   ## Security policy, one of "None", "Basic128Rsa15", "Basic256",
   ## "Basic256Sha256", or "auto"